 - Selecting a tea that can achieve the project’s goals can be a long process, and the client has to be involved in hiring team members.

-After evaluating all the basic requirements of your project, you’ll be able to understand whether the dedicated team model will fit your needs.
+After evaluating all the basic requirements of your software project, you’ll be able to understand whether the dedicated team model will fit your needs.

 Time and materials